tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 The hash function used for HKDF {{!RFC5869}} is that which is associated with the external PSK.
 It is not bound to ImportedIdentity.kdf.
 If no hash function is specified, SHA-256 MUST be used.
-Differentiating epsk by ImportedIdentity.kdf ensures that each imported PSK is only used with at most one hash function, since each KDF is associated with one hash function, thereby satisfying the requirements in {{!RFC8446}}.
+Differentiating EPSK by ImportedIdentity.kdf ensures that each imported PSK is only used with at most one hash function, since each KDF is associated with one hash function, thereby satisfying the requirements in {{!RFC8446}}.